keep-starknet-strange/satoru/book/src/smart-contracts-architecture/bank-module.md

 # Bank Module (Token Handling)

-This module is crafted to manage the storage and transfer of tokens within a contract.
-It's a pivotal part of a broader project, allowing for basic bank functionalities like initializing the contract and transferring tokens out to a receiver.
+This module helps to store and move tokens within a contract.
+It's crucial for a bigger project, letting you do basic bank tasks like starting the contract and sending tokens to a receiver.

 It contains the following Cairo library files: